The Beginner’s Guide To Greek Wines

 Savatiano from Central Greece

 When made well, Savatiano offers flavors of sweet honeydew, green apple, and lime with tingling acidity, akin to Chablis.
-When oak-aged, Savatiano delivers lemon curd, wax, cultured cream touched by lemon bread notes and a creamy mid-palate, with a structure and finish similar to White Burgundy.
-Savatiano is a surprising discovery from a grape that has long been considered the doldrums of Greek wine.
+With oak aging, Savatiano delivers lemon curd, wax, and cultured cream with lemon bread notes and a creamy mid-palate.
+The structure and finish are similar to White Burgundy.
+Savatiano is a surprising discovery from a grape that has long been thought to be the doldrums of Greek wine.

 5. Retsina